Sukhoi Superjet Takeoff Abandoned In Moscow

 Russian President Vladimir Putin has championed the project which aims to compete with regional jet makers such as Brazil's Embraer and Canada's Bombardier and help Russia shake off its reputation for poor air safety.

-The project is led by Sukhoi - part of state-owned United Aircraft Corporation, an umbrella corporation Putin created in 2006 to reorganize and revive the country's aircraft industry - in partnership with Italy's Finmeccanica.
+The project is led by Sukhoi - part of state-owned United Aircraft Corporation, an umbrella corporation Putin created in 2006 to reorganise and revive the country's aircraft industry - in partnership with Italy's Finmeccanica.

 Russia has declared ambitions to sell USD$250 billion worth of aircraft by 2025 and overtake even Soviet-era output records to compete with US and European companies.